 The Johan Huizinga Fellowship for historical research

-The Johan Huizinga Fund/Rijksmuseum Fund offers outstanding candidates the opportunity to conduct historical research into objects in the Rijksmuseum collection.
-Candidates are invited to submit a research proposal that draws on these objects as subject material and as sources of information.
-The Johan Huizinga Fellowship is awarded annually for a six-month period.
+This Fellowship offers early career scholars the opportunity to conduct historical research into objects in the Rijksmuseum collection.
+Candidates are invited to submit a research proposal that draws on these objects as subject material and as sources of historical information.
+The Johan Huizinga Fellowship is primarily intended for candidates whose focus is on the historical role and symbolic meaning of objects, on material culture and/or the societal context in which these artifacts were used.
+Therefore, please note that this fellowship does not welcome proposals with an exclusive art-historical focus (e.g. emphasising artistic style, oeuvres or art techniques).
 The Rijksmuseum will endeavor to enable publication of the Fellow’s research, for example in the series Rijksmuseum Studies in History or in The Rijksmuseum Bulletin.
-The Rijksmuseum will provide working space for the Fellows, in order to stimulate an exchange of knowledge, ideas and experience.
-Access will be provided to all necessary information in the museum, as well as to the library and the resources of the Netherlands Institute for Art History (RKD) in The Hague.
+The Rijksmuseum will provide joint working space for the Fellows, in order to stimulate an exchange of knowledge, ideas and experience.
+Access will be given to all relevant resources in the museum, such as the Research Library Collections, collection documentation and the Rijksmuseum’s archives.

 - Candidates should have proven research capabilities, academic credentials and excellent command of the English language – both written and spoken.
 Proficiency in a second language (ideally Dutch or German) is preferred but not required.

 Fellowship stipends are awarded to help support a Fellow’s study and research efforts during the tenure of the appointment.
 The stipend of €29,250 for MA graduate/PhD Fellows or €33,750 for postdoctoral Fellows (subject to taxes and deductions) is for a period of nine months commencing 1 September 2021, the start of the academic year.
 The Rijksmuseum will cover visa fees for the Fellow, but not for dependents.